Discover what you are naturally good at

 How would you describe your teamwork skills?

-What are 3 important skills for teamwork and collaboration?
+What are the 3 important skills for teamwork and collaboration?

 In general, there are 3 important skills that you need to keep in mind when working in a team.
 These 3 skills are trust, tolerance, and self-awareness.
-The latter is important because it helps you effectively delegate tasks based on skills and strengths.
+Trust is the basis of every relationship.
+Without trust, your colleagues may be unwilling to work with you.
+Tolerance is necessary because it allows you to put aside prejudice so you can work together for a common goal.
+Self-awareness is important as it helps you effectively delegate tasks based on skills and strengths.
 It makes you more receptive to feedback, too.

 Blog Feedback